STEVE INSKEEP, Host:

-President NICOLAS SARKOZY (France): (Through Translator) How can we talk about a republic when your success at school and in professional life depends not on merit but largely on your social origin, the neighborhood where you live, your name, or the color of your skin?
+NICOLAS SARKOZY: (Through Translator) How can we talk about a republic when your success at school and in professional life depends not on merit but largely on your social origin, the neighborhood where you live, your name, or the color of your skin?

 POGGIOLI: Sarkozy also appointed Yazid Sabeg as diversity czar.
 The millionaire son of Algerian immigrants knows how hard his job will be.

 SABEG: Reality to accept to give more to the people who needs more, especially their origin is foreign - black or Arabs - I think it's not still in the mind.
 There is big resistance on this.

 POGGIOLI: But for the first time in France, concepts such as racism and discrimination are entering the national debate.
 Sabeg is convinced that step by step, the establishment stranglehold on French institutions will be broken.
 Sylvia Poggioli, NPR News.

 INSKEEP: You can view Sylvia's earlier reports in this series by going to npr.org.